mishioo/zeetoo/README.md

 - gofproc module requires openpyxl package
 - confsearch module requires RDKit software

 Please note, that the RDKit **will not** be installed automatically with this package.
 The recommended way to get RDKit software is through use of Anaconda Python distribution.
 Please refer to RDKit documentation for more information.

-# License
+# License & Disclaimer

 See the LICENSE.txt file for license rights and limitations (MIT).